marcelgoh/marcelgoh.github.io/code/index.md

 ## Projects

 #### [OPythn](https://github.com/marcelgoh/opythn)
 A compiler and bytecode interpreter for a sizeable subset of Python, written in OCaml (with the help of Ocamllex and Menhir for lexing and parsing).
 Created as an individual semester-long software project under the supervision of Adam Dingle at Charles University in Prague.
+Relevant blog posts: [1]({{ site.baseurl }}/2019/04/14/scanning-spaces.html), [2]({{ site.baseurl }}/2019/06/30/generating-stack-machine-bytecode.html).

 #### [Alonzo](https://github.com/marcelgoh/alonzo)
 An interactive lambda-calculus interpreter that performs normal-order beta-reduction and includes support for variable bindings.